 National Merit Scholarships

-Up to three awards are offered annually to first-year students selected from among those who have been identified as National Merit finalists and who have designated Davidson as their first choice college.
-In compliance with National Merit directives, the size of the award is linked to established financial need: the minimum award is $500; the maximum award is $2,000.
+Davidson offers 10 or more awards annually to first-year students selected from those who have been identified as National Merit finalists and who have designated Davidson as their first choice college.

 A limited number of students who are nationals of countries other than the United States receive financial assistance each year.
 These funds vary in amount and are based on a combination of need and merit.
 The CSS Profile should be submitted to the Office of Admission and Financial Aid along with Davidson’s application for admission.